MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Files/New-MgDriveItem.md

             - `[(Any) <Object>]`: This indicates any property can be added to this object.
             - `[ForceChangePasswordNextSignIn <Boolean?>]`: true if the user must change her password on the next login; otherwise false.
 If not set, default is false.
 NOTE:  For Azure B2C tenants, set to false and instead use custom policies and user flows to force password reset at first sign in.
 See Force password reset at first logon.
             - `[ForceChangePasswordNextSignInWithMfa <Boolean?>]`: If true, at next sign-in, the user must perform a multi-factor authentication (MFA) before being forced to change their password.
 The behavior is identical to forceChangePasswordNextSignIn except that the user is required to first perform a multi-factor authentication before password change.
 After a password change, this property will be automatically reset to false.
 If not set, default is false.
             - `[Password <String>]`: The password for the user.
 This property is required when a user is created.
 It can be updated, but the user will be required to change the password on the next login.
-The password must satisfy minimum requirements as specified by the user's passwordPolicies property.
+The password must satisfy minimum requirements as specified by the user’s passwordPolicies property.
 By default, a strong password is required.
           - `[PastProjects <String[]>]`: A list for the user to enumerate their past projects.
 Returned only on $select.
-          - `[People <IMicrosoftGraphPerson1[]>]`: People that are relevant to the user.
+          - `[People <IMicrosoftGraphPerson[]>]`: People that are relevant to the user.
 Read-only.
 Nullable.
             - `[Id <String>]`: Read-only.
             - `[Birthday <String>]`: The person's birthday.
             - `[CompanyName <String>]`: The name of the person's company.